 This course will explore issues involving professional responsibility.
-Topics will include the role of advocates, the adversary system, the conditions of practice, diversity, candor, and confidentiality, conflicts of interest, lawyer- client relationships, regulatory structures, and legal education.
-Special attention will also focus on the profession's public obligations in areas such as access to justice and pro bono service.
+Topics will include the role of advocates, the adversary system, the conditions of practice, diversity, candor, and confidentiality, conflicts of interest, lawyer- client relationships, regulatory structures, access to justice, pro bono service, and legal education.
 Special Instructions: Grades will be based on class participation and (1) short reflection essays on the readings and a short research paper or (2) a long paper.
 A maximum of 10 students will be permitted to write the long paper for R credit.
 After the term begins, 10 students can transfer from section (01) into section (02), which meets the R requirement, with consent of the instructor.
 If more than 10 students apply to write a long paper for R credit, a lottery will be run to determine the 10 students accepted in section (02).
-This class is designated as fulfilling the Ethics requirement (and a W or R requirement).
+This class is designated as fulfilling the Ethics requirement (and the R requirement with instructor consent).
 Elements used in grading: Attendance, class participation, short reflection essays on the readings and short research paper.
 Preference will be given to 3Ls.
-Writing (W) credit is for students entering prior to Autumn 2012.

 Instructors for this course (Past and Present)Deborah L. Rhode